 How much does Strut’s topical Finasteride cost?

 Strut’s topical Finasteride comes mixed with Minoxidil, an FDA approved topical hair loss medicine, and Tretinoin, a vitamin A derivative that might help promote hair growth.
 The medicine starts at $49 per month, but may cost more depending on your formulation.
-Doctor visits range from $15 to $39, but they often run promotions that make the visit free.

 Now that we’ve reviewed the best topical providers, which do we recommend?